minio/minio-cpp/README.md

 ## Hacking minio-cpp

-In order to run minio-cpp tests and examples, you can do the following assuming `VCPKG_ROOT` points to a `vcpkg` installation:
+In order to run minio-cpp tests and examples, you can do the following assuming `VCPKG_ROOT` points to a valid `vcpkg` installation:

 ```bash
 $ git clone https://github.com/minio/minio-cpp